This post may contain affiliate sales links. Please read my disclosure policy.

 - Nutella Crepes

 I’ve written out all the tips I can think of to ensure success for this recipe in the printable version below.
 If you end up making these, I would love to hear about it in the comments below…and please give it a star rating.

-Anyways, I hope you enjoy this crepe recipe as much we do!
+I hope you enjoy this crepe recipe as much as we do!
 It’s a tasty one 🙂

 - Place nonstick or cast iron skillet over medium to medium-high heat* to preheat.
 Melt a little butter or oil in the bottom of the pan and swirl to coat.
 With the hot skillet in one hand and the batter in the other, slowly and steadily pour crepe batter into the center of the pan, tilting the skillet around to spread the batter evenly across the bottom in a very thin layer.
 It takes some practice but after 3 or 4 times, you can get consistently even crepes.